-Six required major's courses provide all MSS cadets with a solid foundation in air, space, and cyber strategy in current and future conflicts, the ability to conduct scholarly research using the principles of quantitative and qualitative methods, as well as an understanding of the strategy of negotiations.
+Five required major's courses provide all MSS cadets with a solid foundation in air, space, and cyber strategy in current and future conflicts, the ability to conduct scholarly research using the principles of quantitative and qualitative methods, as well as an understanding of the role of innovation in military and strategic contexts.
 MSS majors then select three courses that develop the ability to employ strategy in specific military applications.
 In the MSS 42X courses, cadets learn to take military capabilities and develop a strategy for operational contexts.
 Designed to be an immersive and summative experience in a cadet's last semester, the MSS 49X series brings together all of a cadet's previous MSS courses and challenges the cadet to develop a theater campaign plan for a notional conflict in a specific region of the globe.

 Finally, a major in MSS allows the cadet to purposefully develop themselves according to their own academic, military, and career interests.
 Good strategists require a broad understanding of STEM, social science methods, as well as the humanities.
-Breadth electives are designed to provide MSS majors the opportunity to have greater latitude in their own development as strategists, while allowing interested cadets to pursue an academic minor without increasing course loads.
+Breadth electives are designed to provide MSS majors the opportunity to have greater latitude in their own development as strategists, while allowing interested cadets to pursue an academic minor with minimal impact on course loads.